 The John Lewis Partnership Ethics and Sustainability Committee, which includes Executive Directors and Directors of both Waitrose and Partners and John Lewis and Partners, has oversight of our corporate responsibility strategy and priority issues, including animal welfare.
 This ensures it is monitored at the highest level – the office of our Chairman, Sharon White.

-Our animal welfare policies, key performance indicator graphs and historical welfare outcomes across supply chains are shown in our KPI results (see the links on this page).
+Our animal welfare policies, key performance indicator graphs and historical welfare outcomes across supply chains are shown in our KPI results.
 These results are monitored by ourselves, our farmers and our processors.
 All of this is important to Waitrose & Partners, as we never buy livestock or meat on the open market.
 Instead, we only work with farmers we know and trust and who share our values.